ananananxuan/ananananxuan.github.io/pages/about.md

 title: About me
 ---

+## About me and the Blog

-Hello, I majored in veterinary medicine for my undergraduate studies and studied biology for my master's degree.
+ - Hello, I majored in veterinary medicine for my undergraduate studies and studied biology for my master's degree.
 I hope to transition into coding through my own efforts.

-This is a blog to record my learning process
+ - This is a blog to record my learning process